 Dr. Nick Mader is a Senior Researcher at Chapin Hall.
-His work focuses on building integrated, large-scale systems of data analysis and reporting for use by networks of nonprofits and public agencies that serve youth.
-A central focus is linked administrative data systems that are used to understand how youth experience—and are influenced by—multiple institutions, including the public school, criminal justice, and child welfare systems.
-This work combines close collaboration with a wide range of staff from these systems to understand practice needs, expertise with legal and technical challenges around securing use of sensitive data, statistical analysis methods drawn from both social and data science, and free and open source methods for analysis, visualization, and reporting.
+His work focuses on building system capacity of youth-serving nonprofits and public agencies to be more responsive, coordinated, and effective in ensuring equity of access and opportunity.
+A central focus is flexible, low-cost systems of data linkage, analysis, and use that are driven by needs of practitioners, and meet the highest standards of data security and stewardship.
+In turn, this relies on close collaboration with a wide range of youth-serving systems in a process of user-centered design, expertise with legal and technical challenges around use of sensitive data, statistical methods drawing from both social and data science, and free and open source methods for analysis, visualization, and reporting.

 Mader received a Bachelor of Arts in Mathematics and Economics from Wesleyan University, a PhD in Economics from the University of Wisconsin, and served as a Postdoctoral Scholar with 2000 Nobel Prize corecipient Professor James Heckman in the Economics Department at the University of Chicago.

 Bachelor of Arts in Mathematics and Economics, Wesleyan University

 Mader, N. (2017, December).
 CANOPY: A Planning Tool for Positioning Human Service Resources to Optimize Uptake.
 Project proposal presented in plenary and breakout sessions at the MetroLab Network Annual Summit, Atlanta, GA.

 Mader, N. (2017, November).
 Better Decisions by Making the Most of City Data.
 Roundtable discussion, Association for Public Policy Analysis and Management, Chicago, IL.